 - Sift together the flours and then whisk in the salt and baking powder.

-- In a separate bowl, beat together the oil, maple syrup, yogurt, egg, and vanilla extract.
+- in a separate bowl, beat together the oil, maple syrup, yogurt, egg, and vanilla extract.

 - Add the dry to the wet and stir to combine.

-Blackberry Glaze
+Strawberry Glaze

 Leave a Reply